Mehdi0x90/Web_Hacking/WAF Bypass.md

 ## Spring Boot
-Below, you will find a demonstration of how ACL protection can be circumvented by adding the character \x09 or  at the end of the pathname:
+Below, you will find a demonstration of how ACL protection can be circumvented by adding the character `\x09` or `\t` at the end of the pathname:

 ![spring](https://github.com/Mehdi0x90/Web_Hacking/assets/17106836/415e6a60-2be7-4af0-8513-e27cf8df2329)